 Most people don’t want to spend hours looking through a short break adventure holidays travel guide.

-Be it Lapland, the Lycian Way or Croatia’s Lopud Island, adventure shorties all have great locations.
+Be it Lapland, the Lycian Way or Croatia’s Lopud Island, our short break adventure holidays all have great locations.

 Welcome to the Saint Anna archipelago, wild and pristine, the most renowned destination for sea kayaking in Sweden.